 Access Note / Rights:

-Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
+This collection is open for research.
+Access to original papers requires an appointment and is limited to the Archives' Washington, D.C.
+Research Center.

 Russell Lynes papers, 1930-1986.
 Archives of American Art, Smithsonian Institution.

 All of the sound recordings have been digitized for research access.